microsoft/accessibility-insights-action/docs/ado-extension-usage.md

 ## Report Artifacts

 By default, an HTML report containing detailed results is automatically uploaded as a pipeline artifact named `accessibility-reports`.
-You can opt out of this automatic artifact upload by setting the `uploadResultAsArtifact` parameter to `false`.
-You can also specify a custom artifact name by setting the `artifactName` parameter in your YAML file.
+You can opt out of this automatic artifact upload by setting the `uploadOutputArtifact` parameter to `false`.
+You can also specify a custom artifact name by setting the `outputArtifactName` parameter in your YAML file.
 If not opted out, a link to the artifacts will also appear in both the task log and in the Extensions tab of the pipeline run.

 To view the report, navigate to Artifacts from the build.
 Under `accessibility-reports`, or the artifact name manually specified, you'll find the downloadable report labeled `index.html`.